 A free ticketed event that needs to be booked in advance, at the character breakfasts guests enjoy a full table service meal while characters come around to each table.
 On the Fantasy we had a Disney Junior Breakfast with Sophia the First, Jake and Mickey Mouse, while on the Wonder we we had a Disney Character Breakfast with Minnie Mouse, Mickey Mouse and Pluto.

 The characters also make the rounds at kids club!
 Spider-Man and the cast of Frozen dropped in while Cheese was at kids club on the Wonder.
 Check the Navigator to see what sessions are likely to have characters visiting and then double check with the kids club staff.

 If your kids are a bit more reserved or like to collected things, bring an autograph book for the characters to sign.
 It gives shyer kids something to do that takes the attention off them.

 Bring a camera with a flash for a decent photo (not an iPhone!).
 The inside of the ship is not lit well for phones or photos without a flash in general.

 Buy an all-inclusive photo package before sailing to get a 15% discount and receive all the images that are taken while aboard the boat, then hand over your Key to the World card each time you meet a character to their accompanying staff member and let them take care of the photos for you.
 If you don’t like the images you can cancel the package while on board the ship and receive a refund, or downgrade to a smaller package.

-We had the most incredible week sailing the Disney Wonder up the Inside Passage of Alaska.
 Our cruise departure date was July 17, 2017 and included the ports of Icy Strait, Skagway, Juneau and Ketchikan.
 The Disney Wonder sailed out of the port of Vancouver, Alaska.